hitchdev/seleniumdirector/docs/why-not/splinter.rst

 Currently there are certain convenient features of splinter which seleniumdirector can't do, some of which will be added to future versions.

+Unlike splinter, seleniumdirector expects you to set up the selenium webdriver object yourself.